raspberrypilearning/silly-eyes/en/step_4.md

 ## Character effects

-You can also make your character sprite change colour or add other graphic effects, when you click on it.
+If you want to, you can also make your character sprite change colour or add other graphic effects, when you click on it.

 --- task ---